 Bessō Takigahara

-Foraging, Fermenting + Seasonal Cooking
+Foraging, Fermenting and Seasonal Cooking

-An edible retreat in rural Japan
+An edible retreat in the Japanese countryside

 Spend 10 days living in step with the edible landscape of Takigahara: a rural community in Japan where people coexist with nature, and neither the mountains nor the long culture of food cultivation has moved for centuries.